metabase/metabase/docs/administration-guide/03-metadata-editing.md

+---
+title: "The Data Model page"
+---

-# The Data Model page: editing metadata
+# The Data Model page

 Metabase allows you to annotate the data in your database.
 Annotations can give Metabase a better understanding of what the data actually means, which allows Metabase to make more intelligent decisions when processing and displaying that data.